monero-ecosystem/monero-translations/weblate.md

-This page you instruct you how to use our Weblate instance to translate many Monero projects.
+This page will instruct you how to use our Weblate instance to translate many Monero projects.

 <a href="https://translate.getmonero.org/engage/monero/">
 <img src="https://translate.getmonero.org/widgets/monero/-/open-graph.png" alt="Translation status" />